MaccSob/Bank-Application-Project/README.md

-Visual representation made in  VP - how the whole application should work.
+Visual representation made in  Visual Paradigm - how the whole application should work.